-Now the latest version SysML 1.4 comes with another change.
-The basic concept is the same, but the concrete implementation of the model elements fits now better into the architecture of SysML.
+Now the latest version SysML 1.4, comes with another change.
+The basic concept is the same, but the model elements’ concrete implementation now fits better into the SysML language architecture.
 The unit and quantity kind are now no longer stereotypes.
 They are instance specification properties of the value type as depicted in the next figure.

 The properties of the unit and the quantity kind concepts are defined in a model library.

-The SysML 1.4 specification provides a model library with the ISO 8000 units in the appendix.
-That library is for instance implemented by the modeling tool Cameo Systems Modeler from NoMagic.
-With that library the modeler has access to a huge set of predefined units.
+The SysML 1.4 specification provides a model library with the ISO 80000 units in the appendix.
+That library is, for instance, implemented by the modeling tool Cameo Systems Modeler from NoMagic.
+With that library, the modeler has access to a huge set of predefined units.